 College Football Playoffs Ponzi Scheme – The Scam

 Schedules are the biggest scam in college football.
 The College Football Playoff Ponzi scheme, and the SEC is Bernie Madoff, same as the BCS was.
 All the Power 5 conferences do the work, but the SEC collects the rewards.
 The SEC (Bama in particular) deserves credit for winning the tournament, but often as a whole conference is severely overrated.
-When the CFB Playoff was formed, teams would be ranked based upon schedule quality and quality of wins over being undefeated.
+When the CFB Playoff was formed we were told teams would be ranked based upon schedule quality and quality of wins over being undefeated.
 This has not been true.
 The curtain has to be lifted so fans can watch the season with open eyes.
 Isn’t it time that fans get the games we want to see and the undeniable four best teams in the playoff games?
 We are all being had by ridiculous schedules that manipulate who makes it to the playoff.
 Teams only get 12 guaranteed games per season.
-So why on earth should teams be rewarded for playing 2-3 non-competitive non-conference games per year??
+So why on earth should teams be rewarded for playing 3 non-competitive non-conference games per year??
 Nobody really wants to pay to leave games at halftime.
-Alabama and Georgia are supposed to be top 5 teams but are in the top 10 for easiest non-conference schedules.
+In 2018, Alabama and Georgia are were top 5 teams but were in the top 10 for easiest non-conference schedules.
 As fans, we spend our time, hard earned money, and devote our Fall lives to college football.
 We should we never waste an entire Saturday watching bad games!

 The notion that the College Football Playoff Committee can accurately and fairly decipher who the top four teams in the country are is outrageous.
 How can they, when these schedules give us so few quality common opponents between conferences?
 This is the committee’s fault though.
 We will NEVER see schedules get better until the committee punishes teams that don’t win their conference or play competitive non-conference games.
 As a college football fan, you should absolutely be frustrated with the quality of the games we get.
 I’m assuming that all of you are like me and love college football and enjoy watching good games and debating other fans.
 If that’s the case, there is no way to be ok with a team that didn’t win their conference and played a bad non-conference schedule to be in the top 4.